Friday, November 22, 2024

 "Some of the rain runs off," Mandy continued.
 "That water ends up in lakes and rivers."

 "We save the rain water and water from streams and rivers in a place called a reservoir (REH-zih-vor)."
 Mandy explained.
 "That's like a lake designed to hold water for when people need it.
-We don't have a well, so, like most people in our town, we buy water from a company that gets the water from underground and cleans it, so it's safe to drink or wash with."
+We don't have a well here, so, like most people in our town, we buy water from a company that gets the water from underground or from a reservoir and cleans it, so it's safe to drink or wash with."

 "We're a long way from the ocean," Mandy went on, "but the water in the ocean is salty, so people can't drink it without taking out the salt.
 Too much salt can make them very sick."